anecdote.com.au

 An anecdote's point of view

-By Shawn.
-Filed in Anecdotes, Storytelling.
+Filed in Anecdotes, Business storytelling

 Ford Harding has just posted two versions of the same anecdote.
-The first paints the consultant as the hero while the second focusses on the effort of the client.
+The first paints the consultant as the hero while the second focuses on the effort of the client.
 Ford wants us to consider which version would we tell and why.

 Version #1